Ayutthaya Kingdom: Population

-For the entirety of the Ayutthaya Kingdom's duration, it was largely managed by a society of a service nobility composed of a few thousand and serfs (phrai) composed of the rest of the population, comparable to the contemporary Ancien Regime in France or Feudalism in the rest of Europe.
+Throughout its existence the kingdom was run by a service nobility of a few thousand, with the rest of the population serfs (phrai), a structure comparable to the contemporary Ancien Regime in France or Feudalism elsewhere in Europe.
 The social ladder existed during times of war and, particularly during the late Ayutthaya period, of rich commoners challenging the societal status quo of the Ayutthaya Kingdom as a result of commercial prosperity during the kingdom's last 150 years of peaceful existence.

-According to the historian Chris Baker, the Ayutthaya peasantry practiced commuter agriculturalism and largely lived in dense areas along the canals leading up to the city of Ayutthaya and other cities within the kingdom, producing homemade goods and textiles for the international market.
+According to the historian Baker, the Ayutthaya peasantry practiced commuter agriculturalism and largely lived in dense areas along the canals leading up to the city of Ayutthaya and other cities within the kingdom, producing homemade goods and textiles for the international market.

 Language

 What is now known as the Siamese (Thai) language was initially spoken only by the Ayutthaya elite, while everyday people throughout the Chao Phraya delta spoke a medley of Mon, Khmer, and Tai dialects.
 The Portuguese Tomé Pires described in the early 16th century that "The people [of Siam], and almost the language, are like those of [Mon] Pegu," which may suggest that many or most common people still did not identify with the Tai-language culture of the elites as late as 1515.
 By the Late Ayutthaya period (1688–1767), the Siamese language and culture had gradually grown to transcend social classes and had been adopted by many of the local people throughout the kingdom.

 The Khmer language was an early prestige language of the Ayutthaya court, until it was supplanted by the Siamese language.
 However it was still continually spoken by the ethnic Khmer community living in Ayutthaya.
 Many variants of Chinese were spoken in the Ayutthaya Kingdom, with the Chinese becoming a large minority in the kingdom during the Late Ayutthaya period.

 Various minor minority languages spoken in the Ayutthaya Kingdom included Malay, Persian, Japanese, Cham, Dutch, and Portuguese.